Document Bank of Virginia

 Context

-On the morning of September 11, 2001 four flights were hijacked by members of the Islamic extremist group, al- Qaeda, in coordinated attack against the United States.
+On the morning of September 11, 2001, four flights were hijacked by members of the Islamic extremist group, al- Qaeda, in a coordinated attack against the United States.
 All four hijacked planes were scheduled to be cross-country flights from the East Coast to California.
 American Airlines Flight 11 (81 passengers, 11 crew, 5 hijackers) and United Airlines Flight 175 (56 passengers, 9 crew, 5 hijackers) left Logan International Airport in Boston, MA bound for Los Angeles.
-Both flights were hijacked and were crashed into the two towers of the World Trade Center in New York City.
+The terrorist took control of the planes and crashed into the two towers of the World Trade Center in New York City.
 Flight 11 struck the north tower and Flight 175 struck the south tower.
 The impact of the planes and extreme damage caused towers to fall within two hours.
-The Capital Building or the White House were believed to be another target of the attack.
-United Airlines Flight 93 (37 passengers, 7 crew, 4 hijackers) left Newark International Airport bound for San Francisco and was hijacked over Ohio.
-Upon hearing of the other attacks, the passengers revolted against the hijackers and the plane was crashed in Shanksville, PA.
+The Capitol Building or the White House were believed to be another target of the attack.
+Upon hearing of the other attacks, the passengers revolted against the hijackers and crashed the plane in Shanksville, PA.
 American Airlines Flight 77 (58 passengers, 6 crew, 5 hijackers) left Washington Dulles International Airport bound for Los Angeles and was crashed into the Pentagon.
-There was a total of 2,996 victims of the 9/11 attack including the 19 al- Qaeda hijackers.
+There was a total of 2,996 victims of the September 11th attack including the 19 al- Qaeda hijackers.

 One year later, a ceremony was held at the Library of Virginia to commemorate the tragedy.
-The event included a reading of the Bill of Rights and a rare public exhibition of Virginia's copy of the original text.
-The library provided an opportunity for visitors and Library employees to autograph an album to record their thoughts, concerns for the victims and families, and their write about their hopes and dreams for the future.
+The event included a reading of the Bill of Rights and a rare public exhibition of Virginia's copy of the original.
+The library provided an opportunity for visitors and Library employees to autograph an album to record their thoughts.
+This page contains some of the comments made by visitors to the exhibit.

 Citation: Library of Virginia, Autograph Album (First Five Pages), 2002 September 11, Accession 40165, State Government Records Collection, Library of Virginia.